Pre-Doctoral Application Information

 Who is eligible to apply

-You can apply for the pre-doctoral training program if you meet all of the following requirements:
+You can apply for the pre-doctoral training program if you meet the following requirements:

 Candidates for both the pre-doctoral and post-doctoral training program MUST be citizens or non-citizen nationals of the US, or must have been lawfully admitted to the US for permanent residence (i.e., in possession of a currently valid Alien Registration Receipt Card I-551, or “green card.”).